FlyAbove/python.py/README.md

 First download [Python 3.10.9](https://www.python.org/downloads/)

-To check if Python is downloaded correctly, type in command prompt
+To check if Python is downloaded correctly, type the following in command prompt

 ```
 python -V